 Councillor, Greater Shepparton City Council

-Les is a Police Prosecutor with 35 years’ experience.
+Les is a Police Prosecutor with 38 years experience.
 He is the Sergeant in Charge of Legal Services Shepparton.
 His mantra is all about accountability, transparency, integrity and the pursuit of best value outcomes for stakeholders and the community in general.
-He is here to listen, accept feedback good or bad and to improve the way Greater Shepparton City Council represents its community.
+Les is here to listen, accept feedback good or bad and to improve the way Greater Shepparton City Council represents its community.

 Cr Shelley Sutton